hahn-kev/gis/README.md

 ##### Modfy subsitutions

 If a template is modified and a new substitution is required then a bit of coding will need to be done.
-At the time of writing all email templates are sent from [`Backend/Services/LeaveService.cs`](https://github.com/hahn-kev/gis/blob/2018.03.30.1/Backend/Services/LeaveService.cs) and you can find the substitutions by searching for `$LEAVE-SUBSTITUTIONS$`
+At the time of writing all email, templates are sent from [`Backend/Services/LeaveService.cs`](https://github.com/hahn-kev/gis/blob/2018.03.30.1/Backend/Services/LeaveService.cs) and you can find the substitutions by searching for `$LEAVE-SUBSTITUTIONS$`